 Results in Blood Vessels

-After treatment, the researchers examined cells in the mice's blood vessels and compared between groups:
+After treatment, the researchers examined cells in the mice's blood vessels and compared the groups:

 - Fewer zombie cells.
 Senescent cells in arteries drastically decreased